longwuyuan/devops_example_1/README.md

 # SOLUTION

-## Create a EC2 Instance using terraform
+## Create a EC2 & RDS Instance using terraform

 - I did this on Linux
 - Make sure $PATH included $HOME/bin